heronproject/apache-proposal/README.md

 ## Source and Intellectual Property Submission Plan

-The Heron odebase is currently hosted on Github: https://github.com/heronproject.
+The Heron codebase is currently hosted on Github: https://github.com/heronproject.

 This is the exact codebase that we would migrate to the Apache foundation.